Hierarchy of Needs ft. MVP

 Where there is a problem, there is a product. —Me

 A product comes into existence when its time arrives.
-A product solves a problem, but it is different from any solution.
-A service-based company also solves problems of its clients, but it is not the same as a product-based company.
-The primary difference is that a product-based company creates a product that solves a problem at scale.
-It is a essentially a standardized productised solution that anyone can use to solve his problem, as long as it is the same problem.
+It is essentially created to solve a problem, but it is different from any solution.
+A service-based company also solves problems of its clients, but not in the same way as a product-based company would do.
+The primary difference is that a product-based company creates a product that solves the problem at scale.
+Thus, a product can be defined as a productised solution that anyone can use with very minimal customization, as long as it is the same problem.

 But not every solution can be a product because a product has to be standardized.
 Furthermore, the product needs to have certain features, to make the business viable.